 In English, we have one word for the many types of love.
 Whether we’re discussing romantic love or brotherly love, the English language summarizes each aspect under one word: love.
 However, this has caused some confusion in Biblical exegesis.
 How can a God of love say that?
 (Matthew 12:34) The Greek language, however, does possess words for each of these aspects.
 This will help us to define exactly what kind of love God displays throughout the Biblical narrative.
 Out of the six loves in Greek (Agape, Eros, Philia, Ludus, Pragma, and Philautia), agape best represents Biblical love.

 So what is agape love, and how does it apply to us today?
 When critics object to a Biblical passage by claiming something along the lines of, “A God of love would never command that!” they’re picturing a kind of love that always edifies, never calling out or condemning deceptive evil.

 When it comes to agape love, however, this view needs to be laid to rest.
 While agape love certainly is caring, it has one goal in mind: to do what is best for the collective group.
 The Biblical social world (and 70% of the world today) was a collectivist society.
 Individualism, as we possess in modern times, was close to non-existent in ancient times as one would rarely get the chance to meditate on life.
 Survival was the main goal, and whatever it took to provide the well-being of the largest amount of people was the right thing to do.
 It put the group above the individual.

 An example today would be someone praying that God will hold the rain back so they can go to Disneyworld.
 However, if someone like a farmer needs the opposite, it’s his request that would be answered over the one praying for a good time at the theme park.
-God’s love is centered on the greater good of the collective body rather than the individual request.
+God’s love is centred on the greater good of the collective body rather than the individual request.
 That’s not to say individual requests can never be answered, they’re just not a high priority.